This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Cutting Techniques

-- Cut during dry weather for safer handling.
+- Harvest cutting: Cut during dry weather conditions for ideal handling

 Curing Process